robertjdominguez/flask-guide/step_by_step.md

 You'll notice a couple of arguments that have been included when defining the class of `Users`.
 First, we've included `UserMixin` which comes from the `flask_login` library - this will allow us some extended functionality when dealing with a user.
 Second, there's `db.Model` - this just let's our application know that this class is a table in our db.

 ### Create the DB
 We're going to create the db using Python.
-In your `app.py` file, comment out the last line that runs the application:
+In your `app.py` file, comment-out the last line that runs the application:

 ```Python
 # app.run(port=port)